 - Critical offline protection (disconnected sites without cloud connectivity)

-- Mistrust in the wake of the Microsoft incident or a desire for technological independence
+- Caution following a Microsoft incident or a desire for technological independence

 And for companies >300 users?